MrBelon/Bexelon/README.md

 > You can put **EVERYTHING** you want in this file.
 As long as the file contains a workshop mod ID (10-digit), the script will detect it, **no matter where it is in the file!**
 To comment (and therefore ignore) a mod, add `~` in front of it.

-## Installation Zero (Create a new server and go back to square one)

-> You can use Bexelon on an existing DayZ server, skip this section and go to the next section.

-Go to the Bexelon installation dir launch the **run.ps1** script with Powershell.
+## Launch the server (or install your new server)

+To launch your DayZ server, you just have to start the **run.ps1** script.

 ```sh
 ./run.ps1
 ```

+- If you launch the script for a new DayZ server installation, the script will install all the necessary files from the server to the path you configured in `Path/Server`.
+Once it completes this process, it will download the mods you filled in and launch the server.

+- If you launch the script for an existing server, the script will only install missing mods and and launch the server.

 > Powershell will surely ask you to make a choice regarding the execution policy :
 > https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy

-Let the script install your DayZ server...

-## Launch the server

-To launch your DayZ server, you just have to start the **run.ps1** script
+## Server restarting

+If Bexelon is open and your server closes, the script go to the startup process, so it updates server and mods, and the server retart.

-## DayZ server updating
+## Server updating

 Your DayZ steam server will check update at each restart.
-The update will be installed automaticly.
+The update will be installed automatically.

 ## Mod installation

 Add a new mod into the **LocalModList.txt** or into your Steam Workshop Collection (it depends on the `useLocalModList` parameter), and start (or restart) the script.
-The new mods will be installed on your DayZ server folder, and the .keys files will be pushed into the keys folder automaticly.
+The new mods will be installed on your DayZ server folder, and the .keys files will be pushed into the keys folder automatically.

+The downloaded mods will take the official name given on steam workshop.
+This will create a folder into your root server folder named `@mod1` for example.

 ## Mod update

-Your mods will be updated automatically each time you start the script.
+Your mods will be updated automatically each time you start the script (or when your server restart).
 The mods concerned will be those that you put in your local mod list or those present in the workshop collection that you have configured in **config.xml**.

 ## Server configuration